 Many firms within the sector have taken the diversity issue on board and incorporated it into their strategies and policies, including industry-giants’ Amey.
 Since partnering with the LGBTA network, according to InterEngineering- the company distributed rainbow lanyards right across the organisation.
 The rainbow colours being the recognisable symbol of the LGBT community- showing their respect, appreciation and inclusiveness.

 In 2017, Mott MacDonald, InterEngineering and the Royal Academy of Engineering collaborated on a project to acknowledge and amplify the voices of employees from minority groups across the industry, discussing positive and negative experiences of being LGBT in the industry.
 See introduction video to the video series:

 It’s great to focus on the positives and celebrate those who have successfully felt welcomed into their workplace, but the project also gives gravitas to those who may not directly have experienced bullying but do feel shame, and how this can impact their quality of life, career satisfaction, workplace potential, motivation and productivity.

 London Pride 2018 weekend saw multiple construction and engineering companies take part in the parade under the ‘Building Equality’ group.
 Representing the industry, over 260 people from 23 construction firms joined to hands to show support for the LGBT community and drive forward inclusion.
 The network of Building Equality are set to become bigger, and an even bigger presence at the annual Pride event is expected year on year.

 Here at Conrad we believe inclusivity, respect and equality is a vital part of company culture.
 The built environment does face its’ difficulties with diversity, but we can say that recognition of this is growing, changes are being made, and the future is exciting for our industry.

+Want to be alerted of similar posts?
 Please register your details if you would like to receive future blog posts.